trpanda/buyerseller/README.md

 1) download buyerseller project
 2) from main directory Run mvn clean package
 3)Then execute ./start.sh to start the server
-4) Use any rest client tool such as PostMan to access rest endpoints
+4) Use any rest client tool such as PostMan or curl command to access rest endpoints
+5) This project uses in memory h2 database , hence no need to install any databases for this application.

-Use http://localhost:8080/svc/buyerseller/v1 as base rest url
+Use http://localhost:8080/v1 as base rest url

 This rest application does not provide any user authentication mechanism.
 Instead Use http header User_Id in each rest call to indicate which user is bidding or posting project.